 Preoccupation with the world prevents practical appropriation of God’s will in our lives.

 The Christian marches to a different drumbeat than the world.
 We live for different values.
 Loving the Lord Jesus should spoil us for the world system.
 Satan has his servants, ambassadors, and representatives.
 His kingdom is highly organized.
 However, Christians in fellowship march to a different drumbeat.
 We live for a different set of values.

 Demas loved this present world.
 He did not merely toy with it; he loved it.

 Love is an attitude biblically.
 It is not Pollyanna.
 Neither is love romance or gushing over someone.
-These may be manifestations of love but they are not love in itself.
-Love is a value that we place on someone or some thing.
-It is something we believe and not an emotional activity.
+These may be manifestations of love, but they are not love in itself.
+Love is a value that we place on someone or something.
+It is something we believe in and not an emotional activity.
 It is what we value.
 What we value determines whether we are worldly or not.

 Ro 12:1-2, 1 “I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service.
 2 And do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what is that good and acceptable and perfect will of God.”

 Satan has a singularity of a plan and a deliberate purpose in the world.
 He operates with guerrilla warfare.
 It is difficult to find clear lines of battle because he is so subtle in his systems.
 Nevertheless, he has a system and a plan behind it all.